 \section{Abstract}

-Understanding the interplay between magnetism and superconductivity in nickelate systems is a key focus of condensed matter research.
-Microscopic insights into magnetism, which emerges near superconductivity, require a synergistic approach that combines complementary techniques with controlled parameter tuning.
-In this paper, we present a systematic investigation of the three-layer Ruddlesden-Popper (RP) nickelate La$_4$Ni$_3$O$_{10}$ using muon-spin rotation/relaxation ($\mu$SR), neutron powder diffraction (NPD), resistivity, and specific heat measurements.
-At ambient pressure, two incommensurate spin density wave (SDW) transitions were identified at $T_{\rm SDW} \simeq 132$~K and $T^\ast \simeq 90$~K. NPD experiments revealed that the magnetic wave vector $(0, 0.574, 0)$ remains unchanged below 130~K, indicating that the transition at $T^\ast$ corresponds to a reorientation of the Ni magnetic moments within a similar magnetic structure.
-Comparison of the observed internal magnetic fields with dipole-field calculations reveals a magnetic structure consistent with an antiferromagnetically coupled SDW on the outer two Ni layers, with smaller moments on the inner Ni layer.
+Understanding the interplay between magnetism and superconductivity in nickelate systems is a key objective in condensed matter physics.
+Gaining microscopic insights into magnetism -- particularly as it emerges near superconductivity -- requires a synergistic approach that combines complementary experimental techniques with controlled tuning of external parameters.
+In this paper, we present a systematic investigation of the three-layer Ruddlesden–Popper (RP) nickelate La$_4$Ni$_3$O$_{10}$ using muon-spin rotation/relaxation ($\mu$SR) and resistivity measurements.
+At ambient pressure, two incommensurate spin-density wave (SDW) transitions are identified at $T_{\rm SDW} \simeq 132$~K and $T^\ast \simeq 80-90$~K. Comparison of the observed internal magnetic fields with dipole-field calculations reveals a magnetic structure consistent with antiferromagnetically coupled SDW order on the outer two Ni layers, with smaller moments on the inner Ni layer.
 Above $T^\ast$, the moments lie primarily in the $ab$-plane, but below this temperature they undergo a subtle distortion and develop a $c$-axis component.
-The internal fields at muon stopping sites appeared abruptly at $T_{\rm SDW}$, suggesting a first-order-like nature of the SDW transition, which is closely linked to the charge density wave (CDW) order occurring at the same temperature ($T_{\rm SDW} = T_{\rm CDW}$).
-Under applied pressure, all transition temperatures, including $T_{\rm SDW}$, $T^\ast$, and $T_{\rm CDW}$, were suppressed at a nearly uniform rate of $\simeq -13$~K/GPa.
-This behavior contrasts with the double-layer RP nickelate La$_3$Ni$_2$O$_7$, where pressure enhances the separation between the SDW and CDW transitions.
+The internal fields at the muon stopping sites appear abruptly at $T_{\rm SDW}$, suggesting a first-order-like nature of the SDW transition, which is closely linked to the charge-density wave (CDW) order occurring at the same temperature ($T_{\rm SDW} = T_{\rm CDW}$).
+Under applied pressure, all transition temperatures -- including $T_{\rm SDW}$, $T^\ast$, and $T_{\rm CDW}$ -- are suppressed at a nearly uniform rate of $\simeq -13$~K/GPa.
+This behavior contrasts with that of the two-layer RP nickelate La$_3$Ni$_2$O$_7$, where pressure enhances the separation between the SDW and CDW transitions.
 The oxygen-isotope substitution ($^{16}$O $\rightarrow$ $^{18}$O) reveals that the CDW transition temperature shifts to higher values in the $^{18}$O-substituted samples.
 The isotope effect on $T_{\rm SDW}$ and $T^\ast$ differs significantly.
 Specifically, when the CDW and SDW orders are intertwined, a notable isotope effect is observed on $T_{\rm SDW}$, leading to equal transition temperatures and nearly identical isotope shifts for both $T_{\rm CDW}$ and $T_{\rm SDW}$.
 In contrast, at $T^\ast$, where the SDW transition occurs independently of the CDW, no isotope effect is detected.